Havuş

 border with Armenia.
 Havuş is about 2,000 meters above sea level.
 There is a secondary school, club, and a medical centre in the village.
 As of 2005, Havuş had a population of 114.
 The settlement ofTamaşalı and a cemetery dating back to the Middle Ages are located within its territory.

 Etymology

 According to some researchers, havuş is a distorted form of the word ağuş.
 In Persian, the word ağuş means "embrace with open arms."
-The village derives its name from its location, since it's situated at the foot of Mount Avuş.
+The village derives its name from its location, since it is situated at the foot of Mount Avuş.
 There is also a spring of the same name located nearby.

 Avuş Spring - According to information from local people, the name of the spring is from the word ovuc (the handful).
 It is called this due to the shape of the spring being similar to the handful.
 In some Turkic languages, avuş/avuj means "vaccine, alum".
 This shows the existence of alum salts in the content of the spring water.